Personalised Care: supporting those living with and beyond Cancer

 “After care is a bit of an afterthought.
 We feel cast adrift after our treatment without consistent info and support.
 Who gets what afterwards is a lottery!”

-“After care towards the end of treatment is perhaps the least understood part of the cancer services but as my family and I are finding, it is the most vital part and could be so much better”
+“After care towards the end of treatment is perhaps the least understood part of the cancer services but as my family and I are finding, it is the most vital part and could be so much better”.

-In response to this, the Living With and Beyond Cancer Programme was formed to introduce the five main interventions mentioned above.
+In response to this, the formerly known ‘Living With and Beyond Cancer Programme’ was formed to introduce the main interventions outlined by NHS England.
 These interventions aim to improve the quality of life of anyone living with cancer and their loved ones.

 Please click on the tabs below for further information: